publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schIII/ptIII/m__us_usc_t22_s2423.md

     (c) __Deposits in United States Treasury of funds from disposal of materials__

-        Funds received from any disposal of materials under subsection (b) of this section shall be deposited as miscellaneous receipts in the United States Treasury.
+        Funds received from any disposal of materials under subsection (b) shall be deposited as miscellaneous receipts in the United States Treasury.

 ([Pub.
 L. 87–195][/us/pl/87/195], pt.
 III, § 663, as added [Pub.
 L. 93–559, § 32][/us/pl/93/559/s32], Dec.
 30, 1974, [88 Stat.
 1805][/us/stat/88/1805].)